JacobUH/JacobUH/README.md

 </div>

 <!--Intro start-->
-- I'm a senior undergraduate majoring in computer science and minoring in mathematics at the University of Houston!
+- 📚 I'm a senior undergraduate majoring in computer science and minoring in mathematics at the University of Houston!

 - 🔭 I’m currently making projects with **React, Tailwind, Bootstrap, Node.js, Next.js, Express, MongoDB, and MySQL.**

-- 🌱 I’m currently learning to build **responsive fullstack applications with fully built hosted databases.**
+- 🌱 I’m currently learning to build **responsive fullstack applications with fully hosted databases.**

 - 🌿 I've acquired a keen interest in frontend design.
 So, I'm learning a **multitude of frameworks** at the moment.

-- 🖥️ Check out my website Here!
-[Jacobs Personal Portfolio Website](https://jacobuh.github.io/)
+- 🖥️ Check out my website here!
+[Portfolio Website](https://jacobuh.github.io/)

+- 🎮 Check out my indie game studio here!
+[Coogsoft Games](https://coogsoftgames.itch.io/)

 - 📫 Feel free to reach out to me at **jacobrangel0628@gmail.com**
 <!--Intro end-->